HaskellEmbedded/HaskellEmbedded.github.io/posts/2016-09-23-introducing-ion.md

 - Scheduling tasks ("tasks" loosely just meaning "little bits of restricted Ivory code") that needed to execute on very strict timing.
-- Handling tasks that may need to call other tasks asynchronously, and ultimately work with a form of continuation-passing style.
+- Using continuating-passing style to compose together asychronous tasks (particularly those that call around with callbacks).

 I sort of gloss over the "why?" of the first part because it's almost all of the same reasons of why Atom exists.
 I try to answer the